ginobilinie/codeBook/README.md

 202. BSTIterator_norecursion.cpp: inorder traverse with no recursive function (simulate with stack+set) and use vector to records the visited sequence.

+203. BSTIterator_norecusive_faster.cpp:  inorder traverse with no recursive function (simulate with only stack) and use vector to records the visited sequence.

 # old
 for fun, forever